 However, within its walls is an active rehabilitation service assisting stroke victims, paraplegics, diabetic patients and others to live a healthy and fit lifestyle.

-Although it is not a certified Medical Fitness facility, its reputation as a place where Ricky Moore can bring you back to full health is well known and it receives frequent client recommendations.
-It offers rehabilitation, recovery services and athlete training for a clientele spanning amputees to Olympic athletes.
+American Fitness Center offers rehabilitation, recovery services and athlete training for a clientele spanning amputees to Olympic athletes.
 Members access red light therapy, percussion massage, and compression therapy.
 AFC envisions a future where relationships with insurance providers allow them to grow and expand their rehabilitation services.

 In one telling case Demetrius described, a two-limb amputee consigned to a wheelchair for 17 years now walks with prosthetics after training with Ricky.
 That type of life-altering story goes a long way in helping a small gym succeed.